msembinelli/React-Google-Apps-Script/README.md

 <link rel="stylesheet" href="styles.css">
 ```

 in the Google Apps Script environment you need to use [HTML templates](https://developers.google.com/apps-script/guides/html/templates), which can be cumbersome to work with.
 With this project, all files are bundled together by inlining .css and .js files.
-Using a transpiler and bundling tool also allows us to use JSX syntax, and external libraries such as React.
+Using a transpiler and bundling tool also allows us to use JSX syntax, and external libraries such as Preact.

 ## Features